-Java Database Connectivity (JDBC) is a package in the Java programming language and consists of several Java classes that deal with database issues such as connections, queries etc. Included in the Java toolkit is the JDBC-ODBC Bridge driver but there are other specific drivers available from different database manager manufacturers.
-In this introduction we'll be using the DB2 JDBC driver from IBM named: COM.ibm.db2.jdbc.app.DB2Driver.
+Java Database Connectivity (JDBC) is an Application Programmers Interface (API) that defines how a Java program can connect and exchange data with a database server.
+This API is implemented as package in the Java programming language and consists of several Java classes that deal with database issues such as connections, queries etc. Included in the Java toolkit is the JDBC-ODBC Bridge driver but there are other specific drivers available from different database manager manufacturers.
+In this introduction we'll be using the DB2 JDBC driver from IBM named: com.ibm.db2.jcc.DB2Driver.
 This is important since different drivers do not always act the same way.
+For more information on JDBC and the different kinds of drivers refer to [1].

 To be able to compile and execute a Java program that uses the JDBC framework you need to have two things.
-First, you need to have the Java Standard Development Toolkit (SDK) installed.
-This environment is free of charge and could be downloaded from: http://java.sun.com/j2se/1.4.2/download.html Secondly, you need to have a ODBC or a JDBC driver installed that corresponds to the database management system (DBMS) you are using or plan to use.
+First, you need to have the J2SE Development Kit (JDK) installed.
+This environment is free of charge and could be downloaded from: http://java.sun.com/j2se/1.5.0/download.jsp.
+Secondly, you need to have an ODBC or a JDBC driver installed that corresponds to the database management system (DBMS) you are using or plan to use.
 These drivers are often supplied by the DBMS manufacturers.
+We will use the JDBC driver mentioned above.